 “Morning Mark,” he says, “Can I pour you a coffee?”

-Knowing full well he doesn’t need an answer, John tips the pot to the rim of a styrofoam cup and I silently thank the Great Almighty Above for this Sweet Miracle.
-I sit up a little and John hands me the steaming cup.
+Knowing full well he doesn’t need an answer, John tips the pot to the rim of a styrofoam cup.
+I sit up a little and John hands it to me.
 It is hotel room coffee, but it is good.
 And it is hot.

 “I hope you don’t mind,” John says, “I borrowed some of your Barbasol.
 That’s great stuff, I use it at home.”
 And after a pause he adds, “And it’s still only ninety-nine cents!”